EVATool/evatool/README.md

 TODO: check for invalid combinations of env vars
 TODO: conditionally disable containers based on env vars
 Note: keycloak master realm set WebOrigins to *
+Note: if registration is enabled, you should delete the predefined users of evatool-realm.
 Note: It is highly recommended to change the user passwords of the default realm "evatool-realm" in the keycloak admin console.

 ### Update EVATool